Installing a fish finder on a kayak is not rocket science. You can conveniently do it if you have the right knowledge at your fingertips.

-But before we delve into that, let’s look at some installation tips and tricks to give you better performance.
+But before we delve into that, let’s look at some tips and tricks to give you better performance.

 Tip 1: Don’t Forget to Register the Unit